mgeraci/portfolio/README.md

 ## Static files

-CSS is written using SASS, JS is in es6 and a smattering of react, and both are managed with webpack.
+CSS is written using SASS, JS is in es6 and a smattering of React, and both are managed with webpack.
 Assuming you already have node and npm installed, to install all of the packages required to compile these files, run: